New in 0.16.0

 Set up a workflows directory:

-mkdir app/src/main/java/hello/world/workflows
+mkdir -p app/src/main/java/hello/world/workflows

-and add the HelloWorldWorkflow interface:
+Within it, add the HelloWorkflow interface:

-and its HelloWorldWorkflowImpl implementation:
+And its HelloWorkflowImpl implementation:

 This implementation must extend io.infinitic.workflows.Workflow

-Syntax-wise, this stub functions like an implementation of HelloWorldService.
+Syntax-wise, this stub functions like an implementation of HelloService.
 However, instead of executing a method directly, it sends a message to carry out the execution.
 This is why running a workflow without deploying any workers will result in no action being taken.

 Pulsar configuration